WeblateOrg/weblate/docs/formats.rst

 be written to the newly created file.
 The Weblate maintainer needs to make sure that this is the expected behaviour with the framework in use.

+Weblate supports ISO-8859-1, UTF-8 and UTF-16 variants of this format.

 .. seealso::

     `Java properties on Wikipedia <https://en.wikipedia.org/wiki/.properties>`_,